Glossary

 Jib: n., a triangular sail in front of the foremast

-Jib-boom: n., a pole or spar that extends from the bowsprit at the front of the ship
+Jib-boom: n., a pole that extends from the bowsprit at the front of the ship

 Joint-stock: adj., a type of company ownership in which ownership is shared among those who buy shares